pring-nt/Enroll_Clicker/README.md

 3. Press F10 to edit the coordinates you want your clicker to use.
 4. Either manually encode the coordinates using the option C, U, and D or you record the clicks using R.
 5. When choosing the record option do note that the previously saved coordinates will be overwritten.
-6. Press the UP arrow to record a cursor coordinate, press the DOWN arrow to save, and press ESC to quit without saving.
+6. Press the LEFT click to record a cursor coordinate, press RIGHT click to save, and press ESC to quit without saving.

 ### 4. Run the clicker